Snoyark/Testing/WIP.md

 		)
 	AS ?classIri)

+	#In a real query, there likely would be "OPTIONAL" clauses as well
+	#as more BIND clauses.

 	#This retrieves the ?datasetVersionId for the provenance above
 	data: foaf:homepage ?dataset ; dwo:versionId ?datasetVersionId .
 	}

 #<prov
 #This retrieves the ?projectVersionId for the provenance above
 build: foaf:homepage ?dataset ; dwo:versionId ?projectVersionId .